trvorth/hyperchain/README.md

 For a comprehensive academic and technical overview, please refer to the official [**HyperChain Whitepaper**](./hyperchain-whitepaper.pdf).

+## X-PHYRUS™ Protocol Stack

+The **X-PHYRUS™ Protocol Stack** is a military-grade, pre-boot initialization and system integrity framework integrated directly into the Hyperchain node.
+It ensures maximum security, stability, and operational readiness by running a suite of advanced diagnostics and activating specialized protocols before the main node services are launched.
+This proactive approach prevents common hangs, detects sophisticated threats, and configures the node for optimal performance in any environment.

+### Key Components

+* **Zero-Hang™ Bootloader**: Performs critical pre-flight checks on system entropy, file permissions, and chain state integrity to eliminate common startup hangs.
+* **DeepCore Sentinel™**: Conducts an initial system security scan to detect known Advanced Persistent Threat (APT) toolchains and other high-risk system vulnerabilities.
+* **HydraDeploy™**: Automatically detects multi-node deployment manifests (`hydra_manifest.toml`) to activate specialized coordination and scaling logic.
+* **PeerFlash™**: Activates an advanced peer discovery overlay when a priority peer list is provided in the configuration, ensuring robust network connectivity.
+* **QuantumShield™**: Engages enhanced cryptographic validation protocols when ZK-proofs are enabled, providing a firewall layer against quantum computing threats.
+* **CloudAnchor™**: Detects cloud provider environments (AWS, GCP, Azure) to enable cloud-native elastic mining and scaling capabilities.
+* **PhaseTrace™**: Verifies the database backend to enable a traceable block propagation graph for enhanced auditability.
+* **TraceForce-X™**: Activates a governance and compliance tracing stack when a `traceforce_watchlist.csv` file is present, ensuring regulatory adherence.

 ## ΛΣ-ΩMEGA (Lambda Sigma Omega): Conscious Security Layer

 A key innovation in Hyperchain is ΛΣ-ΩMEGA, a reflexive security module integrated directly into the node's core logic.
 It functions as a "digital immune system" by: